butlerx/wetty/docs/atoz.md

 mkdir -p ~/.ssh
 ```

-Create the `ssh` private key using `ed25519` that we need to authorise our local
+Create the `ssh` private key using `ed25519` that we need to authorize our local
 connection, using this command:

 ```bash